drequeceler/appgyver-js-api/topics/GUI/methods/openLayer.md

 **Parameters**

 * *string* **location**<br>
   The local URL pointing to the HTML document that will be opened on the new layer.
+Relative to the root of the `views` folder.
 * *JSON* **options**
   A JSON object containing the options for the method call as key-value pairs:
 	* *boolean* **hidesNavigationBar**